Cristina-Becheru/GOT-Quiz/README.md

 - Offer users the opportunity to retry the movie quiz after receiving their final score

 - Deliver a seamless and user-friendly quiz interface that aligns with the Game of Thrones theme

+## Design

+### Colours used

+- The chosen colors were picked to match with the background pictures ensuring an visually attractive design.

+- The color scheme for the headings included RGB values such as rgb(109, 29, 29), rgb(133, 31, 31), and rgb(245, 235, 235).

+- The buttons were styled using the color #e79c40f1.

+- To highlight correct answers, I applied the color #17e46c, and for incorrect answers, I used #f0230c.

+- The remaining colors used were black,white and grey (for container) to maintain a clean and straightforward aesthetic in alignment with the background pictures.

 ### Typography